LeToNode/Play2.0-CN-doc/scalaGuide/main/http/ScalaSessionFlash.md

 ## Flash scope

-The flash scope works exactly like the session, but:
+The Flash scope works exactly like the Session, but with two differences:

-- Data are kept for only one request.
+- data are kept for only one request
-- The flash cookie is not signed, making it possible for the user to modify it.
+- the Flash cookie is not signed, making it possible for the user to modify it.

-> **Important:** Anyway the flash scope should only be used to transport success/error messages on simple non-Ajax applications.
-As the data are just kept for the next request and as there are no guarantees to ensure the requests order in a complex Web application, the flash scope is subject to race conditions.
+> **Important:** The flash scope should only be used to transport success/error messages on simple non-Ajax applications.
+As the data are just kept for the next request and because there are no guarantees to ensure the request order in a complex Web application, the Flash scope is subject to race conditions.

-Here are a few examples using the flash scope:
+Here are a few examples using the Flash scope:

 ```
 def index = Action { implicit request =>